kresnawijayaa/kresnawijayaa/README.md

 ## 🙋‍♂️ About Me:

 - 🚀 **What I'm Up To:**
-  I'm currently sharpening my skills and creativity in the [Playground on My Portfolio Website](https://kresna-portfolio.web.app/).
+  I'm currently sharpening my skills and creativity in the [Playground on My Portfolio Website](https://kresna-portfolio.web.app/) (👉 right-click to open in a new tab).

 - 📚 **Learning Journey:**
   On a quest to master Golang, TypeScript, and Java.
 There's always something new to discover!